Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 The late Brad Scott, founder of "Wild Branch Ministry," in a series on YouTube, explains how, many times, Hebrew words used in the Bible are described in terms of biology, agriculture, and language.
-This method can give us a more illustrative concept than a mere definition can.
+This method can give us a more illustrative concept than a mere definition.

 "Man (biology) shall not live by bread (agriculture) alone but by every Word (language) that proceeds from the mouth of God."

-God uses ordinary things that all humankind, throughout history, will understand and comprehend to communicate His truth.
+Throughout history, God has used ordinary things that all humankind will understand and comprehend to communicate His truth.
 Biology and agriculture are primarily unchanged throughout history, making their illustrations great stabilizers of language and concept defining.

 The Camel Roll

 This study method also works in concert with the Hebrew pictographs that accompany each letter of a Hebrew word and will be used in this study.
-The pictograph's work the same way in giving us illustrations of concepts included with a word's meaning.
+The pictographs work the same way, giving us illustrations of concepts included with a word's meaning.

 A word used for camel activity serves as an example.
-The camel and its knees will also be used as an illustrative tool later in this study.
+Later in this study, the camel and its knees will also be used as an illustrative tool.

-During hot weather, a camel will roll in soft sand or soil to cool off.
-The Hebrew word for "roll" is "galal" and is spelled "gimel," "lamed," "lamed."
-The first letter of the term "galal" is gimel" and is represented by a camel.
-In fact, "gamal " is the Hebrew word for camel using the very same letters.
-The "lamed" is a shepherd staff and symbolizes authority and instruction.
+A camel will roll in soft sand or soil to cool off during hot weather.
+The Hebrew word for "roll" is "galal" and is spelled "gimel," "lamed," and "lamed."
+The first letter of the term "galal" is "gimel" and contains the same letters as the Hebrew word for a camel which is also the pictograph image for this particular letter.
+The "lamed" is a shepherd's staff and symbolizes authority and instruction.
 The doubling of the "lamed" speaks of something repetitious.
 Repetition is elemental to learning.

 How Agri-Bio-Linguistics Works